juanluiscarpinteiro/WWRepo/README.md

 Question #1
 I used a Gem to process the data and diaplay in the requested format.
+To run script follow the following

+On command line or git bash go to the location where the repo was cloned and enter the following

 Questiion #2
 I decided to approach the automation with a BDD mindset.
 I was able to store all UI elements under the object-repository.yaml and run in chrome.